avenfenix/mark1/README.md

 ## To Do
 - [ ] Share Network over Wifi on boot and connect automatically tablet to this network.
 - [ ] Sunshine start on boot for share desktop.
+- [ ] WakeOnLan on Moonlight Tablet for boot RPI.
 - [ ] Optimize connection.
 - [ ] Optimize Raspberry Pi.